AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 In Haskell and ML-related literature, this is called "impredicative instantiation" or "impredicative polymorphism", and there it means instantiating metas with implicit function types (denoted `∀ (a :: k). t` in Haskell).
-This "impredicative" is unrelated to impredicativity in type theory, and the naming appears to be a historic artifact.
+This "impredicative" is orthogonal to impredicativity in type theory, and the naming appears to be a historic artifact.

 There is extensive literature.
 Examples: